Skip to content

 You will practice new skills during sessions, address barriers to progress, and be assigned homework in between sessions to promote skill generalization in your daily life.
 Your therapist will also help you practice new ways of relating to difficult thoughts and feelings while keeping the focus on what matters most to you.

-How long does Acceptance and Commitment Therapy (ACT) typically take?
+How long does Acceptance and Committment Therapy typically take?
+Is there any set structure?

 Acceptance and Commitment Therapy (ACT) is goal-oriented rather than time-limited, meaning treatment length depends on progress rather than a predetermined schedule.
 Typically, ACT will occur over 8 to 16 weekly sessions, though the exact duration will vary depending on individual needs and circumstances.
 Some brief interventions might last 4-8 sessions, while more comprehensive treatment could extend several months.